lighthousemontessori/lighthousemontessori.github.io/program_logistics.md

 ### Parent Education

-Commit to attending a minimum of six out of twelve parent education nights a year.
+Commit to attending a minimum of 1/2 of the parent education nights a year.
 By learning more about Montessori methods we believe that you will be able to play a more active part in your child's education.

 ### Multi-Year Program